emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 ~~~~~~~~~~
 {: #echo-figure title="Example Echo Option Message Flow" artwork-align="center"}

-When used to serve freshness requirements (including client aliveness and state synchronizing), CoAP requests containing the Echo option MUST be integrity protected, e.g. using DTLS, TLS, or OSCORE ({{I-D.ietf-core-object-security}}), in which case it will also be encrypted.
+When used to serve freshness requirements (including client aliveness and state synchronizing), CoAP requests containing the Echo option MUST be integrity protected, e.g. using DTLS, TLS, or OSCORE ({{I-D.ietf-core-object-security}}).
 When used to demonstrate reachability at their apparent network address, the Echo option MAY be used without protection.

 Note that the server does not have to synchronize the time used for the Echo timestamps with any other party.
 However, if the server loses time continuity, e.g. due to reboot, it MUST reject all Echo values that was created before time continuity was lost.